United States · duration itinerary

 Insider tips

-- ◆Nashville's live music scene extends beyond Broadway; explore venues like The Bluebird Cafe for a different experience.
+- ◆Nashville's live music scene extends beyond Broadway; explore venues in areas like East Nashville and Hillsboro Village.

-- ◆Utilize rideshare services or public transport, as parking can be challenging in popular areas.
+- ◆Consider using rideshares or taxis, as parking can be challenging and expensive in popular areas.

 Packing highlights